PressClub United Kingdom · Article.

 Upgrades can be loaded onto a smartphone via the BMW Connected app when connected to a domestic WiFi network or imported directly via the BMW’s built-in SIM card, which happens automatically for important vehicle upgrades.

 The new BMW X6 is available to order now with prices starting from £59,340 OTR.

-The fuel consumption and CO2 emission figures are determined
+consumption and CO2 emissions are provisional.

 The information has already been calculated based on the new WLTP test cycle and adapted to NEDC for comparison purposes.
 In these vehicles, different figures than those published here may apply for the assessment of taxes and other vehicle-related duties which are (also) based on CO2 emissions.

 For further details of the official fuel consumption figures and the official specific CO2 emissions of new cars, please refer to the "Manual on the fuel consumption, CO2 emissions and power consumption of new cars" available free of charge at all sales outlets, from Deutsche Automobil Treuhand GmbH (DAT),Hellmuth-Hirth-Str.
 1, 73760 Ostfildern-Scharnhausen and at https://www.dat.de/co2/.